k3s-io/k3s/docs/release/k3s-release.md

 export REMOTE=k3s-io
 ./push.sh
 ```
-## Rollback version of tags in k3s-io
-- TODO in the event failure delete tags upstream

 ## Updating k3s with the new tags
 You now have a collection of tagged kubernetes modules in your worktree.
 By updating go.mod in k3s to point at these modules we will then be prepared to open a PR for review.
 ```sh